rancher/docs/content/k3s/latest/en/configuration/_index.md

 **Running w/ Rootless**:

 Just add `--rootless` flag to either server or agent.
 So run `k3s server --rootless` and then look for the message `Wrote kubeconfig [SOME PATH]` for where your kubeconfig to access you cluster is.
-Be careful, if you use `-o` to write the kubeconfig to a different directory it will probably not work.
+Becareful, if you use `-o` to write the kubeconfig to a different directory it will probably not work.
 This is because the k3s instance in running in a different mount namespace.

 Node Labels and Taints
 ----------------------

-k3s agents can be configured with options `--node-label` and `--node-taint` which adds set of Labels and Taints to kubelet, the two options only adds labels/taints at registration time, so they can only be added once and not changed after that, an example of options to add new label is:
+k3s server and agent can be configured with options `--node-label` and `--node-taint` which adds set of Labels and Taints to kubelet, the two options only adds labels/taints at registration time, so they can only be added once and not changed after that, an example to add new label is:
 ```
+k3s server \
      --node-label foo=bar \
      --node-label hello=world \
      --node-taint key1=value1:NoExecute